sdb317/WebAppTemplate/ReadMe.md

 ### Create Postgres functions

 Once the models have been updated in the database, the Postgres functions are automatically generated to reflect the new schema.
-This approach reduces th number of obscure bugs caused by manually trying to effect the changes.
+This approach reduces the number of obscure bugs caused by manually trying to effect the changes.

 To create the functions for a table, run `admin\QuerySchema.bat <app> <table>`.

+The above assumes msxsl.exe is installed.

 ## Project Standards for RESTapi's